gerin-puig/ParkingProject_iOS/README.md

 -> delete account.

 Add Parking
-The add parking facility should allow the user to create a new parking record with the following information.
+The add parking facility allows the user to create a new parking record with the following information.
 - Building code (exactly 5 alphanumeric characters)
 - No. of hours intended to park (1-hour or less, 4-hour, 12-hour, 24-hour)